-As of December 31, 2022, we had \$153.8 million principal amount of unsecured notes outstanding with a fixed stated interest rate of 4.625% (which were redeemed in full on February 1, 2023, as previously noted herein), \$250.0 million principal amount of unsecured notes outstanding with a fixed stated interest rate of 4.75%, and \$614.1 million principal amount of unsecured notes outstanding with a fixed stated interest rate of 8.25%, or collectively, the Senior Notes.
-In addition, we had \$150.4 million outstanding under the Kansas Notes with a fixed stated interest rate of 4.43% and \$96.3 million outstanding under our New Term Loan A with a variable interest rate of 7.5%.
-We had \$16.8 million of letters of credit outstanding under our New Revolving Credit Facility at December 31, 2022.
-There was no amount outstanding under our New Revolving Credit Facility as of December 31, 2022.
-As of December 31, 2022, our total weighted average effective interest rate was 7.1%, while our total weighted average maturity was 4.9 years.
+As of December 31, 2023, we had \$243.1 million principal amount of unsecured notes outstanding with a fixed stated interest rate of 8.7% and \$593.1 million principal amount of unsecured notes outstanding with a fixed stated interest rate of 8.25%, or collectively, the Senior Notes.
+In addition, as of December 31, 2023, we had \$145.5 million outstanding under the Kansas Notes with a fixed stated interest rate of 4.43% and \$125.0 million outstanding under our Term Loan with a variable interest rate of 8.7%.
+We had \$17.9 million of letters of credit outstanding under our Revolving Credit Facility at December 31, 2023.
+There was no amount outstanding under our Revolving Credit Facility as of December 31, 2023.
+As of December 31, 2023, our total weighted average effective interest rate was 7.6%, while our total weighted average maturity was 4.7 years, and we have no debt maturities until 2026.
+In 2023, we purchased \$21.0 million of the 8.25% Senior Notes through open market purchases, reducing the outstanding balance of the 8.25% Senior Notes to \$593.1 million as of December 31, 2023.
+In addition, in 2023, we purchased \$6.9 million of the 4.75% Senior Notes through open market purchases, reducing the outstanding balance of the 4.75% Senior Notes to \$243.1 million as of December 31, 2023.
+The Senior Notes were purchased at a weighted average purchase price of 97% of par.
+In the future, we could elect to use our free cash flow to purchase additional Senior Notes in open market transactions, privately negotiated transactions or otherwise.
+We could also use our effective shelf registration statement to issue additional debt securities when we determine that market conditions and the opportunity to utilize the proceeds therefrom are favorable.